Configure how Genesys Predictive Engagement tracks your visitors as they move through your website.

 Identify the website domains that you want to accept web traffic from.

-- Include only domain and sub-domains labels.
+- Include only domain and sub-domain labels.
 Do not include additional /paths after the domain.

-- Altocloud validates your domain entries and displays an error message if any are incorrect.
+- Genesys Predictive Engagement validates your domain entries and, if any are incorrect, displays an error message.

 - NEW: This list of allowed domains should match the list of allowed domains for the widget.